oclint/oclint-docs/intro/tutorial.rst

 Building Sample Code (Optional)
 -------------------------------

-There is **no need** to build the code prior to run OCLint against it.
+There is actually not necessary to build the code prior to run OCLint against it.
 However, since finding the correct arguments becomes one of the most frequently asked questions, this step is trying to help you convert your compiler flags to the ones that OCLint requires.

-.. note:: This step, however, doesn't teach you how to find the correct compiler flags, thus, some level of knowledge about compiler flags is a prerequisite.
+.. note:: This step, however, doesn't intent to show you how to find the correct compiler flags, thus, some level of knowledge about compiler flags is a prerequisite.

 .. code-block:: bash